-Pursuant to sponsored search contracts, which are normally for relatively small dollar amounts and are with small and medium size enterprises, sponsored search services mainly include priority placements in the Company's search directory, listing in the classified advertisements section and pay-for-click services consisting of displaying the text-based links to the Websites of the Company's advertisers and the Company's Website Alliance network.
-The Company normally provides the priority placements services and listing in its classified advertisements section for a fixed fee over a period of the contracts.
-Revenues of these services are normally recognized on a straight line basis over the service period of the contracts.
+Pursuant to sponsored search contracts, which are normally for relatively small dollar amounts and are with small and medium size enterprises, sponsored search services mainly include priority placements in the Company's search directory and pay-for-click services consisting of displaying the text-based links to the Websites of the Company's advertisers and the Company's Website Alliance network.
+The Company normally provides the priority placements services for a fixed fee over the service period of the contracts.
+Revenues of these services are normally recognized on a straight-line basis over the service period of the contracts.
 Pay-for-click services of displaying the text-based links to the Company's advertisers' Websites is charged on a cost per click basis, so that an advertiser pays the Company only when a user clicks on the displayed link.
 The priority of the display of text-based links is based on the bidding price of different advertisers.
-Revenues of the pay-for-click services are recognized as the users click on the links.
+Revenues from the pay-for-click services are recognized as the users click on the links.